cswen29/EP390-Assignments/GameController/UserManual.md

 ## USER MANUAL

-If using same controller, download ds3activate.zip from Canvas link :D
+If using same controller (PS3 DualShock), download ds3activate.zip otherwise just bluetooth connect the way you like.

-Run in terminal when controller is connected to computer.
+Run the file in terminal when controller is connected to computer.

 Open Max Patch [It will be in Presentation mode]

-You will see the controller and whatever button you press will correspond with the one in Max.
+You can see the controller and whatever button you press will correspond with the one in Max.

 [Side note: make sure Max search path includes where your root folder of this patch resides...]